tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 Similar and more robust tools most likely already exist, but this was an academic endeavour.
 Been itching to solve this problem for a while now.
+There are a couple of limitations, however:

+* Resource attributes must be part of the source table.

+* Consequently, can't derive attributes from other tables or functions.
+  For instance, can't have an attribute called "tags" for the "posts" resource, but it can be included from a relationship if tags are a resource.
+  Also can't have an attribute called "likes" be equal to `COUNT(*)` from some relation.

+* Attributes can only be one-dimensional.

+* Attributes can only be strings, even if their types are numeric.

 ## Dependecies